Skip to main content

 --font-mono: 'JetBrains Mono', monospace;

-/* Custom spacing */
+/* Custom spacing values */

 --spacing-18: 4.5rem;